The Campaign To Wipe Out Polio Was Going Really Well ... Until It Wasn't

 According to this new strategy, oral vaccines without Type 2 would still be administered in some countries – carrying out mass vaccination campaigns in which every kid has to get a shot is far more complicated than just putting two drops of the Sabin vaccine in a child's mouth.

 Overall, however, low-income countries would be encouraged to start immunizing children with the injectable form of the vaccine.
-The injectable is known as the "Salk vaccine" for its developer Jonas Salk.
+The injectable is known as the "Salk vaccine" for its developer, Jonas Salk.
 This is what's used in the United States and other wealthy nations.
 It protects against all three types of polio.
 It does not contain live virus and thus does not pose a threat of creating vaccine-derived strains of disease.

 But immediately after The Switch there was a global shortage of the injectable version.

-Regardless of the type of vaccine being used, the primary impediment to making polio the second human disease (after smallpox) to be eradicated is that polio transmission has never been stopped in the Afghan/Pakistan region.
-Every other country in the world has managed to get down to zero cases even if some of those countries continue to deal with occasional vaccine-derived flareups.
+Regardless of the type of vaccine being used, the primary impediment to making polio the second human disease (after smallpox) to be eradicated is that polio transmission has never been stopped in the Afghan-Pakistan region.
+Every other country in the world has managed to get down to zero cases, even if some of those countries continue to deal with occasional vaccine-derived flare-ups.

 In Afghanistan the government, along with UNICEF and other aid agencies, is attempting to find new ways to gain access to Taliban areas.
 They're launching expanded health services at clinics in Helmand, Kandahar and Uruzgan provinces to vaccinate kids against not just polio but numerous other diseases.

-"People in these three provinces are really the most underserved people of the entire country," says Mohammedi Mohammed of UNICEF in Kabul.
+"People in these three provinces are really the most underserved people of the entire country," says UNICEF's Mohammed in Kabul.
 "There's no water projects.
 There's no schools.
 The nutrition is a disaster."

 Polio isn't a priority for the Taliban or many local residents, he says.
 "The community starts to say, but why do you always offer the two [polio] drops?
 What about the rest?
 I mean, we are not dying of polio.
 We are dying of measles.
 We are dying of diarrhea.
 We are dying of pneumonia.
 So please help us out."

-In one of the last sanctuaries for wild polio in the world Mohammed says the hope is that kids will get vaccinated for polio — and measles and other preventable diseases — through these new basic health services campaigns.
+In one of the last sanctuaries for wild polio in the world, Mohammed says the hope is that children will get vaccinated for polio — and measles and other preventable diseases — through these new basic health services campaigns.